KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Appearance.md

 KeyboardKit has a ``KeyboardAppearance`` protocol that describes styles and appearances for different parts of a keyboard.

-Many views in the library use an appearance if they have to be able to generate different styles.
-This is true for e.g. ``SystemKeyboard``, which renders many different components and buttons.
-Views that only need to be styled in a certain way can just ask for a fixed style instead of an appearance.
+Keyboard appearances are dynamic, and can change the resulting syöes depending on the context, the rendered action etc. Views that need this dynamic behavior, such as ``SystemKeyboard`` will require an appearance to render properly, while views that only need to be styled in a certain just need a style.

-KeyboardKit will create a ``StandardKeyboardAppearance`` as the keyboard extension is started, then apply this instance to ``KeyboardInputViewController/keyboardAppearance``.
-This instance will then be used by default to determine how your appearance-based views will look.
+KeyboardKit will by default create a ``StandardKeyboardAppearance`` and apply it to ``KeyboardInputViewController/keyboardAppearance``, which is then used by default.
+You can replace this standard instance with a custom one.

 ## How to create a custom appearance

 If you want to change the style of some buttons or callouts or change the the text or image to use for buttons, you can implement a custom keyboard appearance.

-You can create a custom appearance by either inheriting and customizing the standard class (which gives you a lot of functionality for free) or by creating a new implementation from scratch.
-When you're implementation is ready, just replace the controller service with your own implementation to make the library use it instead.
+You can create a custom appearance by either inheriting and customizing the ``StandardKeyboardAppearance`` base class (which gives you a lot of functionality for free) or by implementing the ``KeyboardAppearance`` protocol from scratch.

-For instance, here is a custom appearance that extends ``StandardKeyboardAppearance`` and makes all input actions and callouts red:
+For instance, here is a custom implementation that inherits the base class and makes all input actions and callouts red:

 ```swift
 class MyKeyboardAppearance: StandardKeyboardAppearance {